alavkx/compress-img/README.md

 - Enter the full path to the location you saved `Scripts` folder with `;` at the end
 - ! careful not to erase any previous entries !
 - Ex: `C:\\Scripts\compress-img;`
+- Apply, Save
+- Finished!

+### Usage
+`compress filename` :: Compress the file titled exactly as it is written

+`compress all`      :: Compress every file in current directory

+`compress all -r`   :: Compress every file in current directory AND all subdirectories